Liverpool: O

 One Man Orgy – punk-emo band (formed 2005), feat; Bryan (voc,gtr), Cliff (bass) (also Ogun), John (gtr), Merv (drms). (website)

-One Way Ticket To Cubesville – fanzine from Formby (c1990) edited by the demented Richard.
-Ran for at least 4 issues.
-More info req’d
+One Way Ticket To Cubesville – fanzine from Formby (c1990) edited by the demented Richard who relocated to Manchester and is still at it!!!

 Only After Dark – band (1980-81), prev called The Electric Hoax until Kris Kordich (voc,gtr), joined orig members Andy Hennessey (gtr,keys), Tony Hennessey (bass) (later Colin, Innisfree), Brian McGorry (drms).
 Debut gig Woolton Labour Club.
 Kordich answered an advert to join a band in the vein of early Ultravox.
 Played several times in Woolton Labour Club to an audience of friends and disgruntled Labour Club members who told the band to ‘turn it down’.
 Rec a 3-track Yesterday/Fashion Years/Japanese Cars cassette release at Hambi’s Ullet Road Pink Studios which still sounds fresh 30 odd years later.
 Split when the original members of the band found out that Kordich was touting the tapes around to London record companies making out they were recorded by another band he was in.